slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Hints:

 - Spend less than you make.
+Saving 10% of all paychecks is a good start.
 - Stay liquid, never invest in anything you can’t sell in a month or two.
 - Diversify with uncorrelated investment bets.
 - Barbell strategy.

 ### On your investment comfort zone

 Scared money never wins.
-It’s about the risk of losing money versus the risk of missing opportunity.
+It’s all about the risk of losing money versus the risk of missing opportunity.

 > *'If you do not know who you are, Wall Street is an expensive place to find out.' -- George Goodman*